Peter Norvig

 Before Google, Norvig led NASA Ames's Computational Sciences Division.
 His public biography says he was NASA's senior computer scientist and received NASA's Exceptional Achievement Award in 2001.

 NASA's Deep Space 1 Remote Agent work is a key historical marker for autonomous AI.
-Jet Propulsion Laboratory described Remote Agent as the first artificial-intelligence software to command a spacecraft and reported that it won NASA's 1999 Software of the Year award.
+NASA's 1999 awards archive describes Remote Agent as the first artificial-intelligence software to command a spacecraft and reports that it was named co-winner of NASA's 1999 Software of the Year award.
 Norvig's biography identifies his division as developing the Remote Agent experiment and notes its connection to later Mars Exploration Rover autonomy work.

 The significance is that AI was not only a laboratory discipline or a web-scale product discipline.
 It was also a control problem: planning, scheduling, fault diagnosis, and autonomous action in environments where constant human intervention was impossible.